butchland/my_timesaver_utils/README.md

         * `get_stats` - `MyProfileCallback` method to get the execution stats as a list
         * `clear_stats` - `MyProfileCallback` method to reset the execution stats
         * `reset` - `MyProfileCallback` attribute to set so each call to `Learner.fit` resets the execution counts before starting the training.
+* Enhanced Image Classifier Cleaner
+    * `class EnhancedImageClassifierCleaner` - a drop-in replacement for the [`fastai.vision.widgets.ImageClassifierCleaner`](https://docs.fast.ai/vision.widgets#ImageClassifierCleaner) which adds `Apply` and `Reset` buttons to allow the user to apply or revert changes to actual dataset._(In the fastai, the application of the changes is done in a separate step, making it more cumbersome to apply across a lot of categories -- doubling it since it segregates the validation and training datasets as well)_

 ## Install